cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This document provides guidance on troubleshooting common issues with the Movie Booking Chatbot application.
+This document provides guidance on troubleshooting common issues with the Movie Chatbot application.

 ## Table of Contents